Skip to Main Content

 May 2023

-On the First Floor we marked the coronation of King Charles III, showcasing items from the Whitelands and Froebel College Archives from previous coronations.
+On the First Floor we showcased items from the Whitelands and Froebel College Archives from previous coronations to celebrate the coronation of King Charles III.

 April 2023